advaitguje7/TablaGestures/README.md

 ## Reset
-To go to the next finger or change taal, one will need to reset to the Measure Select condition.
+To go to the next finger or change taal, you will need to reset to the Measure Select condition.
 To reset, simply curl your fingers, such that the fingertip-landmark intersects with the finger-base landmark as shown: <br>
 <img width="480" height="520" alt="image" src="https://github.com/user-attachments/assets/14537fda-365e-463b-b842-da05e5bbfe87" />
 <img width="480" height="520" alt="image" src="https://github.com/user-attachments/assets/2692b3c0-3afd-463c-8467-d49220b7e9c0" />